lemonwasanimpostor/lemonfactory/README.md

 Hi there!

 I am Ratu Aubrey Khairani, but you can call me Oby instead :smile: .
-I'm Informatics student of Diponegoro University.
+I'm Informatics student of Diponegoro University class of 2020.
 I live in Jakarta, Indonesia.
 I'd love to learn programming language.
 I'm just started learning to code :blush: .
 I'm learning python currently.